tobortechftc/pmtischler/SharedCode/sphinx/tutorials/feedback_linearization.rst

 but the robot can only control motor power.
 What motor power should you set to achieve a specific wheel speed?
 That is a complicated question as it depends on the motor, the wheel, the weight of the robot, the wind drag, the wheel slip, etc. In the :doc:`pid_control` tutorial we will discuss a way to dynamically deal with this problem.
 For now, we will make a simplifying assumption that wheel speed is linear with motor power, and that at max power you achieve max speed.
-Measure the max rotation speed of the wheel when the robot is moving at max speed.
+Measure the max rotation speed of the wheel when the robot is lifted up so the wheels aren't feeling resistance.
 Add the following variable to add this constant as radians per second.

 .. code-block:: java